Selecting a Battery for your Trolling Motor

 When it comes to selecting a trolling motor battery, there are 2 things you'll want to consider: battery type and battery amperage hour rating.

-There are two specific types of 12-volt batteries recommend for use with trolling motors: Deep Cycle Batteries & AGM Batteries.
+There are two specific types of 12-volt batteries recommended for use with trolling motors: Deep Cycle Batteries & AGM Batteries.
 Due to shipping restrictions, we currently do not sell marine batteries at TrollingMotors.net.
 However, both types listed below should be widely available in most areas.

 Deep Cycle Batteries – These batteries are specifically designed for the frequent draining and re-charging associated with trolling motor use, and are the most affordable option.
 They will last between one and two and a half years, can be purchased for less than $100 and are a standard lead-acid wet cell battery.